Esri/global-nav/README.md

 # Esri Global Nav (draft)

 At its core **esri-global-nav** is the presentation layer of the top-level navigation for Esri's web pages and SAAS applications.
-It consists of HTML and styles (Sass and CSS).
+It consists of HTML, styles (Sass and CSS), and a little Javascript for light-weight UI interactions.
 It should eventually also include framework integrations.

 ## Using Esri Global Nav
 **Phase 1** requires developers to wire HTML and stylesheets as needed.